 Office: 321-A Robert S. Swanson and Learning Center

-Group study rooms are intended for two or more users.
-If you choose to use these rooms individually, you may be asked to leave if a group requests it.
-Group study rooms are equipped with large monitor or projection systems for screen sharing, whiteboards, tables and chairs.
+Only one person will be allowed per study room except 111A which can hold 2 students.
+Study rooms are equipped with large monitor or projection systems for screen sharing, whiteboards, tables and chairs.
 Whiteboard markers are available at the Circulation Desk (1st Floor) for checkout with a Stout ID.

 * Calendars with scheduled events are posted outside of rooms 111, 211, 220D and 403E

 Additional details about library conference room use are available on the Library Conference Room Use Policy page.

 Additional information on the Library Instruction Lab Use page.